rclex/rclex_examples/rclex_topics/README.md

 # RclexTopics

-pub/sub communication to multiple topics
+pub/sub communication on multiple nodes to corresponding topics

 ## Description

+This example offers the implementation of the nodes that simultaneously publish and subscribe to the same topic.
-This example is the Rclex version of [demo_nodes_cpp/talker](https://github.com/ros2/demos/blob/rolling/demo_nodes_cpp/src/topics/talker.cpp), but multiple topics will be created at the same time by one of the unique features on Rclex.
+The multiple topics will be created at the same time by one of the unique features on Rclex.

 The multiple Rclex nodes `selfie_pubsubX` publishes string (`std_msgs/msg/String`) message to `/chatterX` topic every 1,000 ms.
 In addition,`selfie_pubsubX` also subscribes string (`std_msgs/msg/String`) message from `/chatterX` topic.